Steve " Goldie" Goldstein is a sports broadcasting veteran in South Florida.

 Lindsay and his wife, Kari, reside in Boca Raton.

-Craig Minervini returns as the Florida Panthers Television Host for the 2017-18 season.
-He previously was the television pre/post game host for Florida Panthers games on FS Florida from 2003-2012.
+Craig Minervini returns for his seventh season as the Florida Panthers Television Host after re-joining the Panthers broadcast team in the 2015-16 season.
+He previously served as the Panthers television pre/post game host for Panthers games on FS Florida from 2003-2012.

-Minervini spent 14 seasons as pre/postgame host and in-game reporter for Marlins games on FOX Sports Florida, garnering his first Emmy Award in 2013.
+Minervini has spent 18 seasons as pre/postgame host and in-game reporter for Marlins games on FOX Sports Florida, garnering his first Emmy Award in 2013.
 He has handled play-by-play for select Marlins games on TV/radio as well.

 In 2010, Craig was the national play-by-play voice for the United Football League (UFL) games on Versus.